 Following the indicated trail, you will be lead down to the bridge Punt da Canaa.
 Along the way you can observe rocks that are clearly stratified: they are the park's most ancient ones (190 million year-old flint limestone).
 Your will then be led to cross a deep and narrow gorge by means of a recently built bridge and proceed onto the right bank.
 You will still be surrounded by the layers of rock, crossing some singular biotopes, and will finally return to the Ghitello mill where more recent deposits are visible (Tertiary and Quaternary).

 Upon request, the Park organizes guided tours and educational activities specifically for schools, whereas in the summer the local tourist office offers tours to the public.

 The educational tour uses the structures of the old factory to illustrate the transformation process of rock into cement.
-The recovery of the industrial area is a unique example in Switzerland.
 The itinerary takes place along a 2 km trail: from the open air caves to the tunnels used to extract the material, to the mill where the rock was ground and ending at the oven towers, the heart of the cement factory used today as an exhibit and educational space.

 The temperature in the tunnels is cool (10-13°C) and humidity high (over 80%).
 It is therefore recommended to dress appropriately.
 Helmets, headlamps and reflective jackets are provided on the spot.
 It's an easy walk although not recommended for people suffering from cardiovascular disease, diabetes, claustrophobia, epilepsy or other serious handicaps.